oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 the necessary CORS headers to enable the JavaScript code to make these POST requests from the domain on which the script is executing.
 (See {{cors}} for additional details.)

 Besides the general risks of XSS, if tokens are stored or handled by the browser, XSS poses an additional risk of token exfiltration.
 In this architecture, the JavaScript application is storing the access token so that it can make requests directly to the resource server.
-There are two primary methods by which the application can acquire tokens, with different security considerations of each.
+There are two primary methods by which the application can acquire tokens, each with different security considerations.

 ### Acquiring tokens from the Browsing Context